jadbox/gulps/README.md

 ## Unit tests

 This project uses Mocha to run your unit tests.
-By default all units tests runs on the server side, but you can use the global browser variable - 'global.browser' - to run tests for either server or the browser.
+By default all units tests runs on the server side.

 To add a unit test, simply create `.js` file inside the `~/test/specs` folder, and Mocha and Chai will be available within your unit tests without the need to import them.